-Transgressing more and more planetary boundaries, the habitability conditions on Earth for humans worsen.
-Activated, self and mutually reinforcing tipping points of the Earth systems threaten to lead to a further acceleration of development.
-Due to the overlapping of the different dynamics, these changes happen non-linearly.
-Dependence on fossil fuels leads to air pollution, increasingly frequent heat waves and extreme weather events.
-Our food systems, based on high levels of animal foods, require pesticides and more and more land to secure food damaging the climate, endangering biodiversity and globally changing the material cycles of phosphorus, nitrogen and water.
-This increases the burden of disease in all areas of medicine, affecting all organ systems, including mental health.
-Although the global South contributes very little, it is particularly affected.
+As the planetary boundaries continue to be exceeded, the habitability conditions on Earth for humans are expected to worsen.^{3 4} The activation of self-reinforcing tipping points within Earth's systems poses a threat of accelerating development even further.
+Dependence on fossil fuels leads to air pollution, increasingly frequent heat waves and extreme weather events.5 Human nutrition needs, based on high levels of animal foods, require pesticides and more land to secure food, damaging the climate globally, endangering biodiversity and globally changing the material cycles of phosphorus, nitrogen and water.^{6 7} This affects all organ systems increasing the burden of disease (BoD) in all areas, including mental health.8

+Although the global South contributes very little, it is particularly affected (climate rascism).
 Half of the world's emissions since 1990 have been caused by the richest 10% of humanity.

-Up to 78% of the approximately 42 million premature deaths from non- communicable diseases worldwide can be traced back to just four industries: alcohol, tobacco, food production and fossil fuels.
-In the last decades, the related commercial entities have been very successful in externalising health costs to individuals and societies.
-These entities have much at stake and are known for their actions of negating, delaying and influencing regulations and policies in their own interest both, visibly and invisibly.
+Up to 78% of the approximately 42 million premature deaths from noncommunicable diseases worldwide can be traced back to just four industries: Alcohol, Tobacco, Food Production and Fossil Fuels.
+In the last decades, the related commercial entities have been very successful in externalizing health costs to individuals and societies.
+These entities have much at stake and are known for their actions of negating, delaying, and influencing regulations and policies in their own interest both, visibly and invisibly.
 They impact health directly or indirectly, contributing to the transgression of the planetary boundaries, as elaborated above.

-In terms of the climate crisis, Europe is ground-zero.
-No continent is warming faster.
-Heat waves are becoming longer, more intense and more frequent, droughts and extreme weather events are increasing and, evidently, the burden of disease directly and indirectly associated with them.2 The measures taken by the international community in terms of mitigation and adaptation are totally inadequate to protect societies from future impacts.

-We are in a planetary emergency where health systems are the first line of defence.
-Ambitious action is required to protect human health.
-The UEMS calls on policy makers to take immediate action: Prioritise health promotion in all areas and consistently include mental health.
-At the same time, healthcare workers commit to increasing the resilience of health systems in this context of multiple crisis.
+In terms of the climate crisis, Europe is ground-zero, as it is the fastest-warming continent Heat waves are becoming longer, more intense and more frequent, droughts and extreme weather events are increasing and, evidently, the burden of disease directly and indirectly associated with them.
+The measures taken by the international community in terms of mitigation and adaptation seem inadequate to protect societies from future impacts.
+We are experiencing actually a planetary emergency, in which health systems are the first line of defense, thus ambitious action is required to protect human health.
+The UEMS calls on policy makers to take immediate action: Prioritize health promotion in all areas and consistently include mental health.
+At the same time, health care workers commit to increasing the resilience of health systems in this context of multiple crisis.